URiem/URiem/README.md

 ## Hi 👋 & Welcome To My GitHub Profile!

-My name is Ulrike Riemenschneider and I am a Junior Full Stack Developer and an experienced Educator.
+My name is Ulrike Riemenschneider and I am a Junior Full Stack Developer.
+I am a recent career changer, and prior to becoming a Software Developer I have gained many years of experience working in education and scientific research.
 I currently live in Germany, but my education, work and personal adventures have taken me to many countries over the years.
 I am fluent in English and German and have German and American citizenship.

 ### 🔭 I’m currently working on ...
 a machine learning up for the prediction of real estate prices.